Chapter 2 Quantum computing and quantum algorithms

 \[I = U^\dagger(\epsilon)U(\epsilon)= (I+i\epsilon H)(I-i\epsilon H) = I -i \epsilon H + i \epsilon H^\dagger + O(\epsilon^2).\] The only way for this equation to hold is for \(H=H^\dagger\), i.e. the operator \(H\) should be equal to its transpose conjugate.
 In mathematics, we call them Hermitian operators!
 (More about these in the appendix!).
 Now we can ask ourselves what happens when we apply \(U(\epsilon)\) to a quantum state \(\psi(t)\)?
 Well it’s simple to see now: \[U(\epsilon)\psi(t) = \psi(t+\epsilon) = \psi(t) -i \epsilon H\psi(t).\] With a little algebra we can rewrite the previous equation as:

 \[ \frac{\psi(t+\epsilon) - \psi(t)}{\epsilon} = -i H\psi(t).\] Note that the left-hand side part of this equation can be rewritten, under the limit that \(\epsilon \mapsto 0\) as a derivative: \[\frac{d}{dt}\psi(t) = -i H \psi(t).\] But this is the well-known Schrödinger equation!
 Note that, as computer scientists, we take the right to remove some physical constant (\(\hbar\)) out of the equation.
 What should be the takeaway of these observations?
-Well, first we know that the Schrödinger equation is a differential equation whose solution is fully determined if we were to know the initial state of our system \(\psi(p)\).
+We know that the Schrödinger equation is a differential equation whose solution is fully determined if we know the initial state of our system \(\psi(p)\).
 Formally the solution can be written as:

 \[\psi(p+t)=e^{-iHt}\psi(p).\] From this last equation we can observe further (more on this in the appendix) that the exponential of an Hermitian matrix \(e^{-iHt}\) is defined through its Taylor expansion is just a unitary matrix: \(U(t)=e^{-itH}\).
-Unitary matrices are exactly those matrices that describe isometries: applying a unitary matrix to a vector won’t change its length.
+Unitary matrices are exactly those matrices that describe isometries: applying a unitary matrix to a vector do not change its length.
 From this, we see that the two quantum states \(\psi(p+t)\) and \(\psi(p)\) could be taken just to be vectors of a fixed length, which - for practicality - we take to be unit vectors.
 Notation-wise, we denote unit vectors describing quantum states as “kets”, i.e. we rewrite this equation as:

 \[|\psi(p+t)\rangle=U(t)|\psi(p)\rangle\] Hopefully, this introduction should be enough for getting a better intuition of what comes next, and give you a “justification” for the axioms of quantum mechanics.